Berea-College-CSC-226/p01-final-project-p01_diopa_chikomod_munsakad/README.md

     entire window as an image to save drawings was another valuable skill I gained, along with handling user errors like invalid input.

     The hardest part was coordinating the buttons to function properly with the drawing tools was particularly challenging.
     Debugging these interactions took time and effort to make everything work smoothly.

     Next time, I would focus on organizing the code better by breaking it into more modular functions.
 This would make it easier to modify and scale the app in the future.
 Additionally, I would make the UI more user-friendly with icons or visual cues to improve the overall user experience, especially for beginners.

     I worked well with my partners, dividing tasks based on our strengths.
 The challenge was syncing our parts together, especially with the buttons and interactions, but clear communication helped us align our work and overcome these challenges.
 ```

 ```
-    Partner 2: **Replace this text with your reflection
+    Partner 2: Dingani Munsaka
+    The first step in selecting this project was to analyze the requirements of the project.
+The main requirement was to create an interactive project, either by using Pygame or turtles.
+So we chose a turtle and a GUI as our main elements of the project.
+We thought it would be a cool thing to use a GUI to create an app, and the only app that we thought of at that time was the drawing app, as we used turtle to draw more in class, and we had experience with turtle.
+Our final project reflected our initial design about 90% of it because it was hard for us to figure out the save button.
+    The screenshot method was hard as it did not take the best screenshot, so that did not reflect our initial design, and it was not as easy as we thought from the beginning.

+    From this project, I learnt a lot as a rising programmer by making errors and correcting them.
+One of the most important aspects of this project was the teamwork, and I learnt how to communicate well with my team members in such a way that would not lead to conflict.
+I understood that communication is the key to a good team, and we communicated well with my other team members.
+For example, we addressed concerns like not showing the app or any excuses were discussed ahead making sure that our plans are adjusted accordingly.
+I also learnt how programming works in a team, understanding that there is no perfect programmer; if plans do not go well, we restart again, accepting that errors are part of learning.

+    The hardest part of the project was to initiate our save button to be able to save our files.
+We did not research until we reached nearly the final weeks, when everything was done and we were only left with the save button that is then we realized that we are in trouble.
+Fortunately, we did get help from Dr Heggen, and that directed us in a positive direction.
+Next time, I believe that I should do more research on our project before rushing into putting things together, so that we know what challenges we might encounter ahead of time.
+One thing that I liked about my partners is their communication, which made our journey easier as we did not have any problems in terms of communication at all.
+I am grateful to be part of the team.
 ```

 ```
-    Partner 3:
+    Partner 3: Abdou Diop
     We decided to select a drawing application as the foucs of our project because it seemed like a good way to apply our knowledge of classes, turtle, and tkinter into one project.
     Overall, it helped us better understand the functionality of those three components when